Legal Claim Assistant

 The key factor is not how dramatic the crash looked.
 It is whether a motor vehicle was involved and whether injuries or losses resulted from that event.

-How Motor Vehicle Collisions Happen?
+How Do Motor Vehicle Collisions Happen?

 Motor vehicle collisions happen in many everyday situations.
 Most follow clear patterns seen by police and emergency services across the country.